-The beautiful thing about online marketing is that you should be able to put in a dollar and get five dollars back, but the only way to do it is if you can measure everything.
+The beautiful thing about digital marketing services is that you should be able to put in a dollar and get five dollars back, but the only way to do it is if you can measure everything.

 A Greek philosopher perhaps said it first when he said, “The unexamined life is not worth living.”
 (Plato) Today, he might say, “The unmeasured website is not worth promoting.”

 Taking that idea into our current world is not difficult to do with all of the analytical tools that are available today for business owners and the growing need to keep up with your traffic and customer behaviors.

 In this post, we will examine why marketing metrics are so important for business owners and marketers.

 - So, Why are Metrics So Important?

 - Metrics vs KPIs: What’s the Difference?

 - Metrics and KPI’s: Profit and Cost